thulin82/website/content/kurser/dbjs/projekt-internetbanken.md

 ###An interface for the account holder {#webint}

-The following tasks/reports shall be supported, use user-id and pin code for verification:
+The following tasks/reports shall be supported, use user-id and pin-code for verification:

 * Show all accounts for an account holder.
 * Make it visible if the account is shared with other account holders (show their names).